blogdaren/PHPCreeper/README.md

 use PHPCreeper\Crontab;
 use PHPCreeper\Timer;

+//enable the single worker mode so that we can run without redis, however, you should note
+//it will be limited to run only all the downloader workers in this case【version >= 1.3.2】
+//PHPCreeper::enableMultiWorkerMode(false);

 //switch runtime language between `zh` and `en`, default is `zh`【version >= 1.3.7】 PHPCreeper::setLang('en');

+//set master pid file manually as needed【version >= 1.3.8】
+//PHPCreeper::setMasterPidFile('/path/to/master.pid');

+//set worker log file when start as daemon mode as needed【version >= 1.3.8】
+//PHPCreeper::setLogFile('/path/to/phpcreeper.log');

 //note that `predis` will be the default redis client since【version >= 1.4.2】
 //but you could still switch it to be `redis` if you prefer to use ext-redis